Charles Donald

 Jamie Carter

-Prior to UKGI, Jamie spent more than 10 years at HM Treasury where he specialised in public spending, including being involved in several spending reviews and leading the HMT oversight of major transport investments.
-During this period, Jamie took a 2-year career break to work as a Governance Specialist at the World Bank based in Jakarta.
+Jamie is a Director at UK Government Investments (UKGI) where he has worked since October 2016, where he also leads the Corporate Governance practice and management of the portfolio, and until July 2021 was a Non-executive Director on the Board of The Royal Mint.
+Prior to joining UKGI, he spent 10 years at HM Treasury where he specialised in public spending, including being involved in several spending reviews and major infrastructure policy.
+During this period, Jamie took a two-year career break to work as a Governance Specialist at the World Bank based in Jakarta.

 Tom Cooper